 This chronic feline oral disease is a commonly occurring, complex syndrome.
 It is characterised by often severe, debilitating and protracted oral inflammation in cats.
 The cause of the condition remains unknown and may be multifactorial.
 It is clear that cats with gingivostomatitis have an inappropriate immune response to an inciting trigger.
 The specific trigger or triggers may be different amongst cats.

 A number of potential causes or triggers have been suggested including: Viruses (feline calicivirus, herpesvirus, leukemia virus, immunodeficiency virus); bacteria (bartonella); dental disease (tooth resorption, periodontal disease) and hypersensitivity reactions (overreaction to plaque bacteria, food allergies).
-It may be that a some or all of these acts a triggers to the immune system in individual cats.
+It may be that a some or all of these act as triggers to the immune system in individual cats.

 Cats with gingivostomatitis suffer with moderate to severe oral pain, they may have a reduced appetite or changed food preferences, preferring softer food items; resent being handled especially around the mouth; paw at their mouth; salivate or drool; have difficulty swallowing; be irritable or withdrawn and suffer weight loss.
 They will resent oral examination and can be virtually impossible to give oral medications to.
 This will have an impact on possible treatment regimens for the condition if the treatment involves administration of medication by mouth.